troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 I use File caching backend (which stores the cache in /tmp) since I have a tmpfs backed by SSD and it seems a bit faster than Redis on my system.

+I imagine zfs might be a reasonable alternative filesystem for caching if "sync=disabled" is set on the volume.

 So I have a script that is run via crontab.
 It is similar to: